-During our trip west to the Grand Canyon and Zion National Parks, we wanted to visit an old ghost town.
-The Grafton Ghost Town, Utah did not disappoint.
-This is one of the many unique roadside attractions we have been able to stop and see on our RV travels.
+During our trip west to the Grand Canyon, we wanted to visit an old ghost town. of course, the Grafton Ghost Town in Utah did not disappoint.
+This was one of the many unique roadside attractions that we have been able to stop and see during our RV travels.

 Like many, we had read stories of the wild west, and the remnants of towns long lost.
 While doing our research we learned about Grafton, Utah, and decided to add it to our itinerary.

 Grafton is a small, abandoned ghost town about a half-hour drive from Zion River RV Resort.
 Since we would be staying at Zion River while we visited Zion National Park this seemed like a perfect spot to visit.

 During the mid-1800s the Mormon Pioneers were creating settlements throughout Utah and the surrounding area.
 In 1859 ten families established the town of Grafton with plans to grow cotton.

 Grafton’s recognizable adobe schoolhouse was built in 1886.
 The town was never large, but it flourished into the early 1900s.

 Unfortunately, the settlers of Grafton were met with continuous disasters.
 Problems such as flooding, irrigation problems, and disagreements amongst the settlers made life difficult in Grafton.

 Many residents of Grafton left soon after a canal was built in 1906 which moved Grafton’s irrigation water.

 This lack of irrigation water amongst the other difficulties pushed Grafton’s youth to more prosperous places and prevented new families from moving in.
 The population dwindled in the early 1900s, and Grafton was ultimately abandoned by 1945.